clementgallet/libTAS/docs/guides/how.md

 1. **Acquire locks**.
 Knowing that other threads are still running, they might be doing some work incompatible with savestating, such as creating new threads.
     So we must protect those calls.

 1. **Stop the audio playback**.
 Playbacking real audio if libTAS is unmuted may leave undetermined state of the audio driver (e.g. samples left in audio buffer), so it's best to stop audio playback.
 Even with this, some audio drivers will still mess up the savestating process, so it is advised to leave the audio muted when TASing

 1. **Check if saving/loading is possible**.
 For saving, it used to check for disk space, but it was causing several issues.
 First, the savestate size cannot be estimated beforehand, only an upper bound (which may be **much** higher).
     Also, VMs may grow the disk capacity on demand, so the check would fail to find enough space even if the procedure would work correctly.

-    For loading, it checks for a perfect match between the actual set of threads and the set that was present when saving was performed (stored in savestate header).
-This is the main constraint on state loading, that should be fixable with enough work.
 1. **Save original altstack state**.
 More on that later

 1. **Lock and sync X server connections**.
 We want to control as much as possible the interactions with the rest of the system, so we must empty what is pending between the game and the X server, and prevent more events to be generated.
 The connections themselves to the X server cannot be saved or restored, so we try to keep them at the same state everytime.

+1. **Update thread stack information**.
+Only when saving, we need the current address and size of each thread stack, for stack padding (see below).

+1. **Terminate extra threads**.
+When loading a state and if a thread did not exist when the state was made, it must be terminated.
+The first way is to use `pthread_cancel()`.
+If it does not work, we signal the thread so that it calls `pthread_exit()`.
+The later solution is very unsafe, and can lead to a crash!
+Also, we must be sure that the thread was indeed terminated, because it may still be releasing resources, so we check the `tid` value in the pthread struct (which is supposed to be opaque, but we search for this particular struct member during initialization).

 1. **Suspend threads**.
 A signal is sent to all the other threads to run a handler that will make them suspend.
 We try to use an uncommon signal that won't be used by the game (currently `SIGXFSZ`).

-Inside the handler, each thread saves its thread local storage data in memory, as well as its registers (using `getcontext()`).
+    Inside the handler, each thread saves its thread local storage data in memory, as well as its registers (using `getcontext()`) and stack pointer.
+    Then they allocate a big amount of memory (using `alloca()`) to reach the bottom of their stack, while keeping the same amount of free space.
+This is necessary because when the state will be loaded later, with possibly a different stack size, we must be able to find at least the stack pointer to load.

-    They then signal the main thread that they are suspended, and wait for the signal to be resumed.
+    Eventually, they indicate the main thread that they are suspended, and wait on a mutex to be resumed.

 1. **Disable urandom handler**.
 Because we set up a signal handler to refill our replacement for `/dev/urandom`, that may trigger during the savestate process, we disable it

 1. **Handle opened files**.
 When saving, we must store offsets of opened file descriptors, because they are not part of the process memory, so they must be saved in memory.
 Also, pipe contents are not part of the process memory